vr-oj/PRIM-QtApp/README.md

 5. **Start Recording**
    - In the menu bar, go to **Acquisition → Start Recording** (or press **Ctrl+R**).
    - A new folder (`PRIM_ROOT/YYYY-MM-DD/FillN/`) will be created automatically.
-   - RecordingThread launches in the background: Camera frames and serial data are synced and saved.
+   - RecordingManager launches in the background: Camera frames and serial data are synced and saved.
    - The status bar shows “Recording to ‘…’ …”.

 6. **Stop Recording**
    - Click **Acquisition → Stop Recording** (or press **Ctrl+T**).
-   - RecordingThread finalizes `experiment_data.csv` and `experiment_video.tiff`.
+   - RecordingManager finalizes `experiment_data.csv` and `experiment_video.tiff`.
    - Status bar reads “Recording stopped and saved.”

 7. **Review Output**